john-cd/rust_howto/bk/src/standard-library/smart_pointers.md

 Use `Box<T>` when

-- you have a dynamically sized type, whose size can't be known at compile time,
+- you have a dynamically sized type, whose size can't be known at compile time.
-- you want to own a value and you care only that it's a type that implements a particular trait rather than being of a specific type,
+- you want to own a value and you care only that it's a type that implements a particular trait rather than being of a specific type.
 - you don't want to rely on stack space.

 ```rust,editable